 In recent years, physical education has been falling out of its position as a staple of the traditional school day.
-Research not only connects regular P.E. classes with improved academic performance, but also suggests that lack of activity could be damaging children’s cardiovascular health.
+Research not only connects regular PE classes with improved academic performance, but also suggests that lack of activity could be damaging the cardiovascular health of young students.
 Despite the scientific evidence, the modern curriculum continues to impede physical education in favor of more time spent in the classroom, placing additional pressure on physical educators and school departments to optimize the time allotted towards achieving crucial fitness goals.

 Three Goals of Teaching Physical Education